|

 D. C. trying to obtain Government support.
 Through the coordinating

-Nancy Meacham, both from Wichita, Kansas, I met with the senior
+Miss Nancy Meacham, both from Wichita, Kansas, I met with the

-aides of Senators Dole and Kassebaum.
-I educated them on the technological
+senior aides of Senators Dole and Kassebaum.
+I educated them

-aspects of the science.
-They were presented the envisioned positive
+on the technological aspects of the science.
+They were presented

 This was not the Senators' first introduction to the science.

-two months earlier by Mr. Alan Loiben, Esquire and Miss Meacham.
+presentation two months earlier by Mr. Alan Loiben, Esquire

 Washington turned a deaf ear.

-others.
-In November of 1991, a Congressional Representative from
+were others.
+In November of 1991, a Congressional Representative

-Houston, Texas, contacted in my behalf by Mr. George Jacobs Esq.,
+from Houston, Texas, contacted in my behalf by Mr. George Jacobs

-also of Houston, was notified of the implications of the science.
+Esq., also of Houston, was notified of the implications of the

-In the same time frame, federal intelligence agencies were informed.
+science.
+In the same time frame, federal intelligence agencies

-Further, since the reaction is a nuclear occurrence, administrators
+were informed.
+Further, since the reaction is a nuclear occurrence,

-and scientists attached to the Department of Energy (DOE), National
+administrators and scientists attached to the Department of

-Regulatory Commission (NRC) and Atomic Energy Commission (AEC)
+Energy (DOE), National Regulatory Commission (NRC) and Atomic

-were notified and supplied technical papers.
-All, apparently,
+Energy Commission (AEC) were notified and supplied technical

 I have made a valid, sincere effort to involve the leaders of